 Click here to go to our links and resources page to find vendors that sell critter proof garbage containers.

-Click here to go to our links and resources page to find vendors that sell roost inhibitors, distress call devices, predators-shaped kites and scarecrows, sprinklers triggered by motion detectors, scare tape and scare balloons
+Click here to go to our links and resources page to find vendors that sell roost inhibitors, distress call devices, predator-shaped kites and scarecrows, sprinklers triggered by motion detectors, scare tape and scare balloons

 MSPCA CROW FACT SHEET pdf